 AMERICANS SPEND UP TO 10 HOURS PER DAY ON THE INTERNET.

-In this article, we’ll tell you all about PPC, its relationship with SEM, why it’s beneficial for you, and how you can get started creating a PPC strategy that has potential customers racing to your store.
+In this article, we’ll tell you all about PPC, its relationship with SEM, why it’s beneficial for you, and how you can get started creating a PPC and Retargeting strategy that has potential customers racing to your store.
 Let’s dig in.

 WHAT IS PPC?